 Part of the frustration is not being able to talk about it.
 Whenever I’ve tried, I was met with well-meaning but misguided attempts to minimize the problem, which felt extremely invalidating.
 I’ve lived through it, I know the extent of the problem.
 How I react to it is another matter, but the central problem simply is what it is.
 And sure, I’ve got blogging and other writing to focus my time and interest on and that’s great, but it’s still a change that I haven’t fully wrapped my head around yet.

-There was once someone who was passionate about her work and excelled at it.
+There was once someone who was passionate about her career and excelled at it.
 I just don’t know who she is anymore.